manbbo/whatsapp/README.md

-# fake_whatsapp

-A new Flutter project.
+# Reseau - A WhatsApp Clone made with Flutter

 ## Getting Started